UniExeterRSE/intro-version-control/_episodes/06_example_repo.md

 > #### Note
 >
-> If you're using VS Code to view Markdown docments, note that not all aspects
+> If you're using VS Code to view Markdown documents, note that not all aspects
 > of GitHub Flavoured Markdown are supported.
 For example, task lists are not
 > rendered in the VS Code Markdown viewer.